nir/jupylet/README.md

     pip install jupylet

-If you are using Python 3.8 on Windows you then need to run following command as well:
+If you are using Python 3.8 on Windows you also need to run following command:

     python -m jupylet postinstall